ArtifexSoftware/MuPDF.NET/docs/classes/story-class.rst

         and we return a PDF `Document` in which links have been created for each internal html link.

-   .. staticmethod:: WriteStabilizedWithLinks(ContentFunction contentfn, RectFunction rectfn, string userCss=null, int em=12, Action<Position> positionfn=null, Action<int, Rect, MuPDFDeviceWrapper, bool> pagefn=null, MuPDFArchive archive=null, bool addHeaderIds=true)
+   .. staticmethod:: WriteStabilizedWithLinks(ContentFunction contentfn, RectFunction rectfn, string userCss=null, int em=12, Action<Position> positionfn=null, Action<int, Rect, MuPDFDeviceWrapper, bool> pagefn=null, Archive archive=null, bool addHeaderIds=true)

         Similar to `write_stabilized()` except that we don't have a `writer` arg and instead return a PDF `Document` in which links have been